York time in JT gravity: The Wheeler-DeWitt equation

 where $c_1, c_2$ are integration constants.
 These constants can be fixed by the requirement that $\delta y=0$ at the end points of the curve.
 Let $\lambda_1,\lambda_2$ be the values of the parameter $\lambda$ near the endpoints.
 Doing this leads to $c_1,c_2$ as

 Having obtained the solution for $\delta y$, we can now compute the modified value of the on-shell action due to this change.
-The corner angle between a geodesic curve, denoted $(x_g,y_g)$, and the curve with perturbed extrinsic curvature discussed above, at the corner where $\lambda=\lambda_1$ so that $x=x_1,y=y_1$, gives
+The corner angle between a geodesic curve parametrized as $(x_g,y_g)$, and the curve with perturbed extrinsic curvature discussed above, at the corner where $\lambda=\lambda_1$ so that $x=x_1,y=y_1$ denoted by $\theta_{1}$, gives